adospinoiu/MERN_TikTok_Clone/README (GitHub Created Blank).md

 $25 The front-end will be deployed to Firebase

-#26 Install axios on the front-end to be able to fetch the vidoes
+#26 Install axios on the front-end to be able to fetch the videos